benfjohnson/developer-dot/_posts/2016-10-04-getting-started-with-avatax-rest-v2.md

 <ul>
 <li>Launch the online Create Transaction API by clicking this link: <a href="https://rest-sbx-preview.avalara.net/swagger/ui/index.html#!/Transactions/ApiV2TransactionsCreatePost">Create Transaction</a></li>
 <li>Tax transactions must be calculated using your account's license key.
 In the **Authorization** field, we'll need to type in credentials using your AccountId as the username and your license key as the password.
-You can build this authorization string on https://www.base64encode.org/ just as we did earlier; then paste the result into the Authorization field.
+You can build this authorization string on <a href="https://www.base64encode.org/">https://www.base64encode.org/</a> just as we did earlier; then paste the result into the Authorization field.
 It should look like this: `Basic MTIzNDU2Nzg5OkxJQ0VOU0VLRVk=`</li>
 <li>In the **Model** text box, copy and paste the transaction we built above.</li>
 <li>Click **Try It**</li>
 </ul>